WONDERS OF THE DESERT

 Distance approx. 200 km; driving time approx. 3 hours

 You are up before the sun today and head out to the gate of the Namib-Naukluft Park.
-Once inside the park, you find a quiet dune, away from the tourist masses and admire the sunrise over the oldest desert in the world.
+Once inside the park, you find a quiet dune, away from the other tourists and admire the beautiful morning light in the oldest desert in the world.
 This is also the perfect opportunity to have a breakfast picnic before making your way deeper into the park.
 You reach the Deadvlei/Sossusvlei area through the off-road track in your 4×4 vehicle.
 The dry clay pan of the Deadvlei, with its long dead camelthorn trees is surrounded by some of the highest dunes in the world and creates a surreal landscape.
 You also explore the Sesriem canyon, there is a path leading to the now dry riverbed at the bottom of the gorge which you can walk along.
 With many new sights and experiences to savour, you make your way back to your camp, where you can relax for the afternoon.
 A delicious three-course dinner awaits you in the evening.

 Breakfast | Dinner